maflcko/b-c-gui-translations-review/reviews/eu.md

         <source>This week</source>
         <translation>Aste honetankoak</translation>

 YES
-The translation "Aste honetankoak" is incorrect.
-The correct Basque translation for "This week" is "Aste hau" or "Aste honetakoa" if emphasizing "the one belonging to this week."
-The suffix "-ko" or "-tako" indicates belonging, but the plural suffix "-ak" at the end makes "honetankoak" incorrect and awkward.
+The translation "Aste honetankoak" is incorrect and ungrammatical in Basque.
+The correct translation for "This week" is "Aste hau".

 Correct translation:
 Aste hau
 ```